 While the pump is stopped, during the 25 minutes after aerating the sample, water molecules will continue to desorb from internal surfaces.
 If the relative humidity rises beyond 20% by the last counting cycle, the result of the measurement will be low by more than 5%.
-To prevent this from happening, more time may need to be spent drying out the system, with the laboratory drying unit in the sample path, before the measurement.
+To prevent this from happening, more time may need to be spent drying out the system, with the laboratory drying unit in the sample path, before the measurement

-After the initial purging of five minutes or more, the humidity can be monitored by starting a SNIFF test $([Setup] \rightarrow [Protocol] \rightarrow [Sniff] [Enter])$ and going to the status window $([Test] \rightarrow [Status] [Enter]$ and pressing the right arrow twice).
+After the initial purging of five minutes or more, the humidity can be monitored by starting a SNIFF test (Setup, Protocol, Sniff, Enter, Menu, Enter, Rightarrow, Enter) and going to the third status window (Menu Enter Enter Right-arrow Right-arrow).
 The relative humidity is displayed in the upper right hand corner.

-Watch the humidity as it comes down below 10% RH.
+Watch the humidity as it comes down below 10%RH.
 With experience you will learn just how long to keep the run going.
 In any case, the humidity must come down to 6% and you may find that 5% or lower is necessary.

-At the same time as the humidity is coming down, you can go to the fifth status window to observe the count rate in Window A. Provided that you have purged all the radon out of the system, the window A count rate will be due to residual 218-Po on the alpha detector surface.
+At the same time as the humidity is coming down, you can go to the fifth status window to observe the count rate in window A. Provided that you have purged all the radon out of the system, the window A count rate will be due to residual 218-Po on the alpha detector surface.
 This will halve every 3 minutes until it approaches equilibrium with the radon concentration in the air in the measurement chamber.
 The residual A-window count rate must be much less than the value it reaches during a sample measurement.

-After utilizing SNIFF mode to monitor the humidity and A-window count rate before and between sample measurements, please remember to put the RAD7 back into WAT-40 or WAT250 mode for the actual water measurement.
+After utilizing SNIFF mode to monitor the humidity and A-window count rate before and between sample measurements, please remember to put the RAD7 back into WAT 40 or WAT250 mode for the actual water measurement.
 If a water measurement is started with the RAD7 still in SNIFF mode, and the error noticed within the first few minutes, the measurement can be stopped (Test, Clear), the protocol changed to the correct one and the test restarted without fear of introducing error.